kazuki-vim/bose-qc45-firmware/README.md

 - There are some other great works from communitiy for variety of Bose devices: https://github.com/bosefirmware/ced https://github.com/bosefirmware/bose-dfu
 - `bose-dfu` tool only gives support for devices whose firmware is in `dfu/xvu` format.
-- Unfortunatelly, Bose NC700 and Bose QC45 is not one of them, they consumes `bin` firmware.
+- Unfortunatelly, Bose NC700 and Bose QC45 is not one of them, they consume `bin` firmware.
-- Moreover, with recent latest update of `btu` website and `Bose Updater` application, the most popular methods (cheating `Bose Updater` to fetch older firmware versions) is not working anymore.
+- Moreover, with recent latest updates of `btu` website and `Bose Updater` application, the most popular method (cheating `Bose Updater` to fetch older firmware versions) is not working anymore.
 - So the only possible method is to let `Bose Updater` download what it's allowed to download (latest firmware), then override firmware file with older firmware before `Bose Updater` trying to transfer firmware to device.

 ### 3. Steps

 #### Firmware download
-- There is no possible ways to get all the firmware version from `download.bose.com` anymore.
 - Base on the latest firmware information, and previous firmware versions on the internet, I was able to download version `4.0.4` and `3.5.0`
 ```
 <INDEX REVISION="01.00.00">